Child protective services: Perpetrators

 The National Child Abuse and Neglect Data System (NCANDS) gathers and analyzes all screened-in referrals from the child protective services from all 50 states.
-It defines a perpetrator as someone who has caused or permitted the abuse and neglect of a child to had happened.
+It defines a perpetrator as someone who has caused or permitted the abuse and neglect of a child to have happened.
 As NCANDS data on 2018 shows, in Illinois, 17,431 out of 18,958 perpetrators, or 77%, are parents of their victims, 6.4 percent are relatives and 4.6 percent had a different relationship to the child^{3}.
 Within those numbers, 40 percent of the victims were abused and neglected by a mother acting alone and 21.5 percent by father acting alone^{3}.
 Compared to Wisconsin where 2,502 out of 2,753 perpetrators are parents of the victims.
 Alcohol abuse and drug abuse have been identified as major risk factors which will increase child maltreatment.^{3} Evidence shows that there is an increase of victims if parents consume drugs or alcohol.